RafaelNH/Free-water-elimination-DTI/article.md

 evaluated (f values equaly spaced from 0 to 1).
 To access the robustness of the procedure, Rician noise with a SNR of 40 relative to the b-value = 0 images was used.
 For each FA and f-value pair, simulations were performed for 120 different diffusion tensor orientation.
 Simulations for each diffusion tensor orientation were repeated 100 times making a total of 12000 simulation iterations for each FA and f-value pair.

-### 2.3 Real data testing

 ## 3. Results

 ## 4. Conclusion